-- Proton pump inhibitors (PPIs).
+Proton pump inhibitors (PPIs).
 These drugs stop acid from being produced in the stomach.
-Some examples of PPIs are omeprazole (Prilosec, others), esomeprazole (Nexium, others), lansoprazole (Prevacid, others) and pantoprazole (Protonix, others).
+Some examples of PPIs are omeprazole (Prilosec), esomeprazole (Nexium), lansoprazole (Prevacid) and pantoprazole (Protonix).

-- Histamine (H-2) blockers.
+Histamine (H-2) blockers.
 These medications block a substance called histamine, which triggers acid production.
-One example is cimetidine (Tagamet).
+One example is cimetidine (Tagamet HB).

-- Bismuth subsalicylate.
-More commonly known as Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.
+Bismuth subsalicylate.
+More commonly known by the brand name Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.

 Your doctor may recommend that you undergo testing for H. pylori at least four weeks after your treatment.
 If the tests show the treatment was unsuccessful, you may undergo another round of treatment with a different combination of antibiotic medications.